hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

 -c       Print count of matching lines for each file
 =======  ===================================

-Count the number of fasta sequences (they start with a “>”) in a file:
+Count the number of fasta sequences (they start with a ">") in a file:

  ::

-  # grep –c '>' twofiles.fasta
+  # grep -c '>' twofiles.fasta
    2

-List all files containing the term “Ensembl”:
+List all files containing the term "Ensembl":

  ::

-  # grep –l Ensembl *.txt
+  # grep -l Ensembl *.txt
    P04062.txt
    P12931.txt